xiv3r/binaryninja-api/docs/dev/bnil-modifying.md

                 if (emitGotoCondition)
                 {
                     // Emit an MLIL_GOTO instruction to modify control flow.
-                    // We need to target a MediumLevelILLabel object, so either
-                    // look up one we have already marked, or create a new label
-                    // that will be marked later by the block above.
-                    // Note that the label must point to the start of an IL Basic Block
+                    // If the target is the start of a block from oldFunc, we can look
-                    // (i.e. you can't jump into the middle of a block) auto oldTargetIndex = someInstructionIndexAtBlockStartInOldFunc;
-                    if (blockLabels.find(oldTargetIndex) == blockLabels.end())
-                    {
-                        // The target block has not been emitted yet, so create a new
-                        // label here and store it into the map so it gets `MarkLabel`
-                        // called on it later.
-                        blockLabels[oldTargetIndex] = MediumLevelILLabel{};
-                    }

-                    // C++: Again as above, taking by pointer MediumLevelILLabel* targetLabel = &blockLabels[oldTargetIndex];
+                    // up its label using GetLabelForSourceInstruction.
+                    // If the target is something else, see the section below. auto oldTarget = indexOfSomeInstructionAtStartOfBlockInOldFunc;
+                    BNMediumLevelILLabel* label = newFunc->GetLabelForSourceInstruction(oldTarget);

-                    // Emit MLIL_GOTO with the label for our target instruction newFunc->AddInstruction(newFunc->Goto(*targetLabel, oldInstr), oldInstr);
+                    // Emit MLIL_GOTO with the label for our target instruction newFunc->AddInstruction(newFunc->Goto(*label, oldInstr), oldInstr);
                     continue;
                 }